 In June 2021, some PC users began reporting their computers had been infected by a new variant of STOP ransomware.
 This variant encrypts users' files and appends them with the .sspq extension.
 The ransomware then produces a plain text ransom note, typically named _readme.txt.
-The note contains instructions users are supposed to follow to decrypt their files.
-(You should never pay a ransom to decrypt your files.)
+The note contains instructions users are meant to follow to decrypt their files.

-How did my computer get infected by STOP SSPQ ransomware?
+How did my computer get infected by SSPQ ransomware?

-STOP SSPQ ransomware is most commonly distributed within "free programs" that are actually adware and malware bundles.
-If you recently downloaded and installed a "free program" (especially one that is meant to be a copy of a paid program) from a software download website, that may be how your computer became infected by STOP SSPQ ransomware.
+SSPQ ransomware is most commonly distributed in programs that appear to be legitimate but are actually adware and malware bundles.
+If you recently downloaded and installed an unverified program, that may be how SSPQ ransomware infected your computer.

-NOTE: To learn more about STOP ransomware, refer to the .STOP entry.
+NOTE: To learn more about STOP ransomware and its variants, refer to the .STOP entry.

-SSPQ files are encrypted files, so you cannot open them.
+SSPQ files are encrypted, so you cannot open them.
 Additionally, because SSPQ files are encrypted using an online private key, there is no way to decrypt them.